-Call for Proposals for 2017 SPSSI-SASP Small Group Conference in Australasia
+Deadline reminder of call for proposals for 2019 SPSSI-SASP Small Group Conference in Australasia

-Those interested in submitting a proposal for the 2017 meeting have the option of planning the small group meeting as a pre-conference or post-conference event around the SASP annual meeting, but this is certainly not essential.
-The final proposal will be due September 1, 2016 with notification of award by October 1, 2016.
+Those interested in submitting a proposal for the 2019 meeting have the option of planning the small group meeting as a pre-conference or post-conference event around the SASP conference in Sydney in April 2019 or the SPSSI conference in North America, but this is certainly not essential.
+Feedback/decisions to this round of proposals/letters of interest will be provided to applicants by July 15, 2018.

 A total of $7,000 in support is available for each meeting as part of a collaboration between SPSSI and SASP.
 The purpose of the collaboration is to help strengthen links between the two organizations so that members of each may have opportunities to discuss research questions of mutual interest.
 This new series is modeled after the successful SPSSI-EASP small group conference series.

 - This program will support one meeting a year.

 - Conference themes will be related to social issues and have international relevance (i.e., not focused on intra-national issues).

 - At least 80% of persons attending the conference will be members of one or both organizations

 - Representation from the two societies will be balanced: with no more than two-thirds of the participants being members of one of the organizations.

 - Each conference will have two (or more) organizers; at least one will be a member of SPSSI and one a member of SASP.
 Preferably one organizer will be located in Australasia and the other in North America.